 - 1 The tool moves from the cycle starting position (stud center) to the starting position for stud machining.
 Specify the starting position with parameter Q437.
 The standard setting (Q437=0) lies 2 mm to the right next to the stud blank. - 2 If the tool is at the 2nd set-up clearance, it moves at rapid traverse FMAX to the set-up clearance, and from there advances to the first plunging depth at the feed rate for plunging. - 3 The tool then moves tangentially to the stud contour and machines one revolution. - 4 If the finished dimension cannot be machined with one revolution, the TNC performs a stepover with the current factor, and machines another revolution.
 The TNC takes the dimensions of the workpiece blank, the finished dimension, and the permitted stepover into account.
 This process is repeated until the defined finished dimension has been reached.
-If you have set the starting point on a corner (Q437 not equal to 0), the TNC mills on a spiral path from the starting point inward until the finished dimension has been reached. - 5 If further stepovers are required, the tool then departs the contour on a tangential path and returns to the starting point of stud machining. - 6 The TNC then plunges the tool to the next plunging depth, and machines the stud at this depth. - 7 This process is repeated until the programmed stud depth is reached. - 8 At the end of the cycle, the TNC merely positions the tool in the tool axis at the clearance height defined in the cycle.
+However, if you chose your starting point at a corner instead of laterally (Q437 not equal 0), the TNC will spirally machine inwards from the starting point until the finished dimension is achieved. - 5 If further stepovers are required the tool then departs the contour on tangential path and returns to the starting point of stud machining - 6 The TNC then plunges the tool to the next plunging depth, and machines the stud at this depth. - 7 This process is repeated until the programmed stud depth is reached. - 8 At the end of the cycle, the TNC merely positions the tool in the tool axis at the clearance height defined in the cycle.
 This means that the end position differs from the starting position.

-5.6 RECTANGULAR STUD (Cycle 256, DIN/ISO: G256, software option 19)
+5.6 RECTANGULAR STUD (Cycle 256)